 Ok, so I feel a little bit bad about this next one (but not really).
 This baby gate can be used as anything from an extremely wide option to an option that literally fences your child in or your Christmas tree out.

-Every once in a while you run into a situation where creating your own play area within the middle of the room is the best and safest option for your baby.
-For these types of options, I highly recommend this Regalo Super Wide Gate and Play yard.
+Every once in a while you run into a situation where creating your own baby gate circle play area within the middle of the room is the best and safest option for your baby.
+For these types of options, I highly recommend this Regalo Super Wide Gate and Play Yard.
 There are several other options out there that have designs your baby can literally climb up.
 In our case, that happens very early in life and makes that type of gate useless.
-For this one, they’ll need much longer before they’re able to get over.
+For this configurable baby gate, they’ll need much longer before they’re able to get over.
 By that time, you’ll probably be able to communicate with them.
 This is also a great option for a pet gate.